kujiraOo/java-linux-maze/README.md

 Second program - MazeSolver reads maze from file and tries to find a solution from first node to last node.

+Generated mazes' files can be found under mazes directory

+Solutions are written to maze-solution file in the root of the project